stepanroznik/chrome-extension-starter-vue/README.md

 All the applications have already the Chrome types so can just use `chrome` and the editor will recognize it.

+To integrate this app into an existing Nx repository, simply copy the extension folder from ./apps into the apps directory of your repository.
+Remember to update your .gitignore to include the extension's build files and verify that your dependencies are compatible.

 ## 🕹 Commands

 Start with development configuration